 Wax gourd also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like wax gourd tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such wax gourd are thought to target the Bladder, the Gallbladder and the Lung.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
-Similar to modern medicine, in TCM the Gall Bladder stores and releases bile produced by the Liver.
+Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Different extracts of B. hispida significantly reduced the ulcer index produced by various ulcerogens.
 Wxtracts of B. hispida may thus be considered to be a drug of natural origin possessing anti-ulcer activity.1